wp-cli/handbook/installing.md

 ## Alternative installation methods

+### Installing via Git

+If you intend to work on WP-CLI itself, see the [Setting up](https://make.wordpress.org/cli/handbook/pull-requests/#setting-up) section in [Pull Requests](https://make.wordpress.org/cli/handbook/pull-requests/).

 ### Installing nightly via Phar

 The "nightly" is the bleeding-edge version of WP-CLI, built straight from the [master branch](https://github.com/wp-cli/wp-cli/commits/master).